opendp/opendp/docs/source/developer/development-environment.rst

 * `Intellij IDEA <https://plugins.jetbrains.com/plugin/8182-rust>`_
 * `Sublime <https://github.com/rust-lang/rust-enhanced>`_

-Use whatever developer tooling you are comfortable with.
+Use whatever tooling you are comfortable with.

 A few notes on VS Code: